Tradias/asio-grpc/doc/rpc_cheat_sheet.md

 ## Client

-**Since asio-grpc v2.1.0 the recommended API is implemented through `agrpc::RPC`.
+**Since asio-grpc v2.1.0, the recommended gRPC client API is `agrpc::RPC`.
 It provides a customizable default completion token and always uses the correct associated executor.
-The old, low-level API works as follows.**
+The old, low-level API is documented below.**

 All RPC types support retrieving initial metadata immediately.
 This is optional step.
 Completes with `false` if the call is dead.